 We are a clinical stage biopharmaceutical company with a limited operating history upon which you can evaluate our business and prospects.
-We are not profitable and have incurred net losses in each year since we commenced operations in 2004, including net losses of \$5.7 million, \$4.5 million and \$3.3 million for the nine months ended September 30, 2015 and for the years ended December 31, 2014 and 2013, respectively.
+We are not profitable and have incurred net losses in each year since we commenced operations in 2004, including net losses of \$12.7 million and \$4.5 million for the years ended December 31, 2015 and 2014, respectively.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Our ability to ultimately achieve revenues and profitability is dependent upon our ability to successfully complete the development of our product candidates, obtain necessary regulatory approvals for and successfully manufacture, market and commercialize our products.